-It’s coming up to election time, and that means you’ll be seeing a big change here at TranBC.
+It’s election time, and that means you’ll be seeing a big change here at TranBC.

 Ok, not totally dark, but we will be dimming the lights a bit.